Making A DIY Superheterodyne AM Radio Like Those You Buy

 IF strips like this are really quite non-linear depending mostly on the quality of your IFT windings.
 If you put in a perfectly sine modulated carrier then the shape of the AM signal at each IF stage depends on the bias current and the position of the core in the winding.
 Maximum linearity rarely happens at maximum resonance, which is where you tune it to in a primitive radio like this.
 I guess that the linearity can probably be improved by using nicely wound Litz style windings in the IFTs rather than just piling the turns on like I did.
 But, you won't hear anyone tell you that in a radio book and for certain you won't learn it on a university degree course.
 Despite the distortion added in the IF strip, depending on where the tuning slugs are and on the bias current set by AGC, this wireless sounds like any average AM radio.

-To see how to make really nicely wound double tuned IFTs, take apart an old Hacker radio.
+To see how to make really nicely wound double tuned IFTs, take apart an nice old 1960's British radio like a Hacker Herald.

 Coils